See also:

 Location

 The biggest complaint a lot of people voice about The Villages is the location.
-Besides what's immediately available right there in the community (and granted, it's a lot) there's not a whole lot else around.
+Besides what's immediately available right there in the community (and granted, it's a lot!) there's not a whole lot else around.

 You might be able to find everything you need in nearby Ocala, Mt.
-Dora, or Leesburg, but you're a pretty good distance away from the amenities bigger cities like Orlando and Tamp have to offer.
+Dora, or Leesburg, but you're a pretty good distance away from the amenities bigger cities like Orlando and Tampa have to offer.

 People who want to feel like they've got more options close by may want to check out Solivita.
 While it's not directly in Orlando, it still sits in what's called the “Attraction Zone”, so it's near the theme parks like Disney, plenty of restaurants, and all the shopping and entertainment options you could imagine.